jbittel/django-mama-cas/docs/installation.rst

 --------------

-At least one `authentication backend`_ must be `installed and configured`_, depending on your authoritative authentication source. django-mama-cas does not perform authentication itself, but relies on the active authentication backends for that task.
+At least one `authentication backend`_ must be `installed and configured`_, depending on your authoritative authentication source.
+MamaCAS does not perform authentication itself, but relies on the active authentication backends for that task.
 The process of configuring authentication backends will change depending on the individual backend.